romnn/microgpusim/WIP.md

     - check if any line ever has different hit_cluster, otherwise makes no sense
     - this prob wont be interesting for l1, but maybe l2?

+  - DONE: update config for TitanX
+  - DONE: tool to remove invalid configurations from results dir (should keep profile in place bc clusters did not change)
+  - DONE: update the l2 prefill percent to 90 percent
   - DONE: validate: add remote connection to das5 and das6
   - DONE: overall results in parallel table
   - GIVE UP: have another go at ampere